FairVote: Election research

-Voting rights

-FairVote has created two projects that aim to expand and protect voting rights in the United States.
-The first, Promote Our Vote, tries to provide support and resources for groups focused on expanding voting rights.
-The group provides electoral research, legal analysis, and communications assistance.
-In addition, Promote Our Vote creates support for a constitutional right to vote amendment by building up support at the local level, focusing mainly on college campuses.

-The second project is Democracy SoS, which aims to familiarize voters with the important role of state-level Secretary of State officials.
-To that end, the project has issued reports on state election preparedness, interviewed state election officials, and published voter guides that focus on election reform policies.
-The project also hopes to popularize its candidate surveys, which include questions about election planning and election integrity.

 Involvement in court cases

-FairVote has participated in a number of recent court cases as amici curiae to advance fair representation voting, particularly under the California and federal Voting Rights Act.
-Notable recent cases in which they have been involved include:
+FairVote has participated in a number of court cases as amici curiae to advance IRV and proportional voting methods, particularly under the California and federal Voting Rights Act.
+Cases in which it has been involved include:

 Sanchez v.
 City of Modesto (2007)

 Sanchez v.
 City of Modesto (2007) dealt with the constitutionality of the California Voting Rights Act of 2001 (CVRA).

 After the California Superior Court of Stanislaus County declared the CVRA unconstitutional in favor of the City of Modesto, plaintiffs Enrique Sanchez, Emma Pinedo and Salvador Vera appealed to the Fifth Appellate District of the Court of Appeal of California.

 Along with Kathay Feng from the organization California Common Cause, FairVote submitted an amicus curiae brief in favor of the plaintiffs.

 FairVote argued that winner-take-all at-large voting systems caused "vote dilutions in jurisdictions affected by racially polarized voting, even where minority voters cannot form a majority in a single member district."

 Supporting the CVRA, FairVote viewed the law requiring courts to "fashion effective remedies to cure vote dilution affecting smaller and dispersed minority populations."

 Asserting that the CVRA allows California to become more representative of the people, FairVote concluded that the CVRA was an important and constitutional piece of government reform.
 The Court of Appeal applied rational basis review to CVRA and declared the law constitutional, reversing the lower court's decision.